Music

 Music has been a large part of Mark’s life in prison and a source of real comfort and solace in an otherwise bleak environment.
 In organising various events, Mark has helped raise over £1250 for Shooting Star Children’s Hospice, and almost £1000 for the Howard League for Penal Reform, through his music.
 Mark has performed with Eric Clapton, Cashhtastic, Hardwicke Circus, Liberty Choir, Terry Waite, Bryn Haworth, and many others whilst in prison.

 Mark has written over 20 songs in captivity, with lyrics reflecting on politics, criminal justice policy, and relationships.
 He has also composed 7 worship songs for Christian fellowship, to date, expressing his search for hope, strength, and wisdom through faith.
-Here are some of the pieces his family have shared with us over the years, including one or two early demos.
-It may take some time for a song to load fully, so if you do experience a sudden cut off when listening, press the pause button on the player to allow more time for your computer or device to catch up, or try reloading this page.
+Here are some of the pieces his family have shared with us over the years, including a few early demos.

 Some Piano from a recital Mark gave as part of an afternoon of Words and Music with Terry Waite CBE.
 Here he plays jazz by Enrique Granados.
 You can listen to excerpts from the event, including Terry’s talk, here.